Renovation Cost Calculator

 Frequently Asked Questions

-This calculator estimates costs for surface finishing work: floor covering, wall tiling or plastering and painting, ceiling work, and for kitchens and bathrooms — plumbing and electrical installations.
+This calculator estimates costs for surface finishing work: floor covering (laminate, engineered wood, tiles, or hardwood), wall tiling or plastering and painting, ceiling work, and — for kitchens and bathrooms — plumbing and electrical installations.
 It does not include furniture, built-in appliances, structural changes, demolition, or architectural design fees.

 What is the difference between economy, standard, and premium finish?

-Economy finish uses basic materials — laminate flooring, standard tiles, and simple paint.
-Standard finish includes mid-range materials like engineered wood, quality tiles, and branded fittings.
-Premium finish uses high-end materials — natural stone, hardwood flooring, designer fittings, and custom joinery.
+Economy finish uses basic materials — laminate flooring, standard ceramic tiles, and simple emulsion paint.
+Standard finish includes mid-range materials like engineered wood, quality porcelain tiles, and branded sanitaryware.
+Premium finish uses high-end materials — natural stone, solid hardwood flooring, designer fittings, bespoke joinery, and underfloor heating as standard.

 Why is the bathroom more expensive per m²?

-Bathrooms require intensive plumbing and waterproofing work, premium tile installation, sanitary ware, and often underfloor heating.
-The complexity of work per square metre is much higher than for a bedroom or living room, which explains the higher per-m² cost.
+Bathrooms require intensive plumbing and waterproofing work, wall-to-floor tiling, sanitary ware installation, and often underfloor heating.
+The labour complexity per square metre is much higher than for a bedroom or living room, which is why bathroom costs per m² are typically 1.5–2× higher than other rooms.

 A full apartment renovation takes 1–3 months depending on size and scope.
 A bathroom alone typically takes 2–4 weeks.
-Major factors affecting duration include: extent of demolition, drying times for screeds and plaster, and contractor availability.
-Always add a 20–30% buffer to estimated timelines.
+Key factors affecting duration include: extent of demolition, drying times for screeds and plaster (screed: 1 day per mm thickness), and contractor availability.
+Always add a 20–30% time buffer — most UK renovations run over schedule.

 How can I reduce renovation costs?